junh-ki/dias_kuksa_doc/docs/source/contents/invehicle.rst

 ##### WORK IN PROGRESS ... #####

 3. :blue:`(Optional / You can proceed without these steps if you just want to use the VSS structure as is.)` You can extend or modify the existing VSS data structure during runtime by using `kuksa.val/vss-testclient/testclient.py`.
-The followings describe from installing dependencies, running `testclient.py` to extending or modifying the VSS structure.
+The followings describe from installing python dependencies, running `testclient.py` to extending or modifying the VSS structure.

 3-1.
 Install requirements (Python 3.8)::